The Magnificent Minorities.

 In THE MAGNIFICENT SEVEN, director Antoine Fuqua, praying at the altar of Kurosawa, Leone and Eastwood, crafts a majestic modern take on this paean to mythical heroes.
 Following the grand beats of its predecessors (Kurosawa’s SEVEN SAMURAI 1954, and Sturges’s THE MAGNIFICENT SEVEN 1960), we find a town terrorized by a villain, hiring seven mercenary outlaws to repel the evil, and offering “everything they have” in return. (“I’ve been offered a lot for my work – but never everything.”
 The same line from SEVEN 1960 draws a nostalgic tear…)

 We open on a town hall meeting in the church of Rose Creek, the townsfolk arguing that the water is poisoned due to a land baron’s gold mining (a modern allusion to fracking).
-Matt Bomer in the audience (looking like Superman about to strip down to his blue onesie), with young wife Emma Cullen (Haley Bennett).
+Matt Bomer in the audience (from MAGIC MIKE, looking like Superman about to strip down to his blue onesie), with young wife Emma Cullen (Haley Bennett).
 Then the heartless land baron Bartholomew Bogue (Peter Sarsgaard) strides in like a devil in spurred boots (love the name!).
-Bogue guns down townsfolk outside the church for defying his authority, including Bomer, prohibiting the sheriff retrieving the dead, “Leave the bodies where they lay.
+Bogue guns down townsfolk outside the church for defying his authority, including Bomer, prohibiting the sheriff retrieving the dead, and also precluding a table dance, “Leave the bodies where they lay.
 Let me look at ‘em a few days.”
+(Bomer: even in death, his butt be glistening…)

 Bogue offers a pittance to the townsfolk to sell their land to him, doing so from the church pulpit, an optic not lost on us – the pollution of religion with capitalism.
 During this heretical act, and the subsequent cold-blooded murders, that dead-eyed look never leaves his face.